Scalable Planning with Deep Neural Network Learned Transition Models: Experimental Results

 \subsection{Planning Performance}

 In this section, we investigate the effectiveness of planning with HD-MILP-Plan and TF-Plan to plan for the original planning problem $\Pi$ through optimizing the learned planning problem $\tilde{\Pi}$ in an online planning setting.
 We optimized the MILP encodings using IBM ILOG CPLEX 12.7.1 with eight threads and a 1-hour total time limit per problem instance on a MacBookPro with 2.8 GHz Intel Core i7 16 GB memory.
-We optimize TF-Plan through Tensorflow 1.9 with an Nvidia GTX 1080 GPU with CUDA 9.0 on a Linux system with 16 GB memory.\footnote{Due to the fact that CPLEX solver and Tensorflow completely leverage different hardware components, the run times reported only intend to show real time lapse.} We connected both planners with the RDDLsim~\cite{Sanner:RDDL} domain simulator and interactively solved multiple problem instances with different sizes and horizon lengths (as described in Figure~\ref{fig:planning_performance}).
+We optimize TF-Plan through Tensorflow 1.9 with an Nvidia GTX 1080 GPU with CUDA 9.0 on a Linux system with 16 GB memory.\footnote{Due to the fact that CPLEX and Tensorflow leverage different hardware components (GPUs in the case of Tensorflow), the run-times reported are machine-specific and may vary with other machine architecture configurations and components.} We connected both planners with the RDDLsim~\cite{Sanner:RDDL} domain simulator and interactively solved multiple problem instances with different sizes and horizon lengths (as described in Figure~\ref{fig:planning_performance}).
 In order to assess the approximate solution quality of TF-Plan, we also report HD-MILP-Plan with 20\% duality gap.
 The results reported for TF-Plan, unless otherwise stated, are based on fixed number of epochs for each domain where TF-Plan used 1000 epochs for Reservoir and HVAC, and 300 epochs for Navigation.